Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

 \subsection{Cross-modal Synthesis}

-Cross-modal synthesis is an important part of MMML, which has attracted extensive research efforts in recent years.
-It is also a challenging task from three perspectives.
-1) Cross-modal synthesis models need to fully understand the instance in the source mode and precisely identify its salient elements.
-2) They need to produce the instance accordingly in the target mode correctly, comprehensively, and concisely.
-3) The evaluation of the produced instance is difficult, as this task is open-ended.
-In this subsection, we review cross-modal synthesis models aiming for synthesizing text, images, and shapes.
+Cross-modal synthesis, a significant aspect of MMML, has been the subject of extensive research due to its complexity.
+It poses challenges in three areas: 1) understanding the source mode instance and its key elements; 2) generating the target mode instance accurately, comprehensively, and succinctly; and 3) evaluating the open-ended task output.
+This section reviews cross-modal synthesis models used for generating text, images, and shapes.